cardiosMircem/chematics/README.md

 ## Installation

-Be sure to have globally installed the `@angular/cli` library otherwise there is no `ng generate` at your disposal :disappointed:.
+> :warning: Be sure to have globally installed the `@angular/cli` not higher than version 12 otherwise it gives you the erro `NOT SUPPORTED: keyword "id", use "$id" for schema ID : TSLint ` :disappointed:.
-If not then
+> If not then

 ```
-npm i -g @angular/cli
+npm i -g @angular/cli@12
 ```

-When you have the `@angular/cli` installed then
+When you have the `^@angular/cli@12` installed then

 ```
-npm install @cardiosMircem/schematics
+npm install @cardiosmircem/schematics
 ```

 ## Utilization